n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/Function/README.md

 The Function node is used to add custom snippets to JavaScript code to transform data from the other nodes or if you want to implement some custom functionality that n8n doesn’t support yet.

 ::: tip 💡 Keep in mind
 Please note that the Function node is different from the [Function Item](../FunctionItem/README.md) node.
-Check out [this](../../../../reference/function-nodes.md) page to learn about the difference between the Function and Function Item nodes.
+Check out [this](../../../../getting-started/key-concepts.md#function) page to learn about the difference between the two.
 :::

-If you want to use the Function node to transform input data, check out how n8n's [data structure](../../../../reference/data/data-structure.md) looks like.
+If you want to use the Function node to transform input data, check out how n8n's [data structure](../../../../getting-started/key-concepts.md#data-structure) looks like.
 The Function node also supports promises.
 So instead of returning the items directly, it is also possible to return a promise which resolves accordingly.

 The Function node also provides the ability to write to your browser console using `console.log`, useful for debugging and troubleshooting your workflows.